+The UK continues to be one of the leading maritime centres in the world.
 London's reputation as a centre of excellence for the resolution of international maritime disputes continues to go from strength to strength.
-The majority of shipping contracts are governed by English law, and London continues to be the leading shipping arbitration centre, measured by the number of annual arbitrator appointments.59 In addition, the specialist courts that hear the majority of shipping litigation (the Commercial and Admiralty Courts) continue to enjoy an excellent reputation internationally.
-This is highlighted by the fact that 60 per cent of cases heard in the English Commercial Court in 2018 and 2019 involved litigants based outside England and Wales.60
+The majority of shipping contracts are governed by English law, and London continues to be the leading shipping arbitration centre, measured by the number of annual arbitrator appointments.46 In addition, the specialist courts that hear the majority of shipping litigation (the Commercial and Admiralty courts) continue to enjoy an excellent reputation internationally.
+This is highlighted by the fact that the proportion of the Commercial Court's business that is international is 75 per cent.47

 London also continues to be a major centre for mediation, with a total value of cases mediated each year of around £11.5 billion, including many shipping cases.
 Mediation remains attractive as settlement rates continue to be high, with mediators reporting an aggregate settlement rate of around 89 per cent of all cases in an audit conducted by the Centre for Effective Dispute Resolution in 2018.